MultiverseLearningProducts/swe-learning-plans/src/java.md

    - [ ] **Learn about Java Programming Tips and Tricks**: Learn some useful tips and tricks to improve your Java programming skills and efficiency, such as keyboard shortcuts and code snippets.
    - [ ] **Understand Code Optimization**: Learn about common code optimization techniques, such as using StringBuilder instead of String concatenation, to improve the performance of your code.
    - [ ] **Practice Java Programming Tips and Tricks**: Apply some of the tips and tricks you learned to optimize and improve the efficiency of your existing Java code.

+5. Build Something 🔨
+   - Update one of the projects you have built so far so that it:
+      - Follows code organization and style principles you researched.
+      - Incorporates unit testing using JUnit

 ## Build Something Using Java! 🔨